CosmoGridCollab/CosmoGridCollab.github.io/README.md

 - projected KiDS-1000 lensing and intrinsic alignment maps with grid extended with baryonic feedback parameters, from Fluri et al. 2022,

 ## Example shell map images
 The example shell maps for different cosmological models are on shown below.
+The provided maps are full sky at Healpix resolution of nside=2048.

 <img src="/figures/cosmogrid_shells_shade.png" width="600" />

-## Citing CosmoGrid
+### Citing CosmoGrid

 If you use this dataset for any publication, please cite the following papers: